Pylons/pyramid/docs/narr/urldispatch.rst

   The Python dotted-path name to a function that will generate a :mod:`repoze.bfg` context object when this route matches. e.g. ``mypackage.models.MyFactoryClass``.
-By default, a ``repoze.bfg.urldispatch.DefaultRoutesContext`` object will be constructed if a factory is not provided.
+If this argument is not specified, a default root factory will be used.

 encoding